hammingweight/gangplank/examples/README.md

 # Examples
 ## Running Prometheus and a Pushgateway (PGW) Locally
-The Gangplank examples require that you run a Prometheus server bound to `127.0.0.1:9090` that can scrape a gateway that is bound to `127.0.0.1:9091`.
-If you've installed [Docker](https://www.docker.com/), you can run `./start_prometheus.sh` to start a server, a gateway and a Prometheus alertmanager
+The Gangplank examples require that you run a Prometheus server bound to `127.0.0.1:9090` and a Prometheus pushgateway that is listening on `127.0.0.1:9091`.
+If you've installed [Docker](https://www.docker.com/), you can run `./start_prometheus.sh` to start a server, a gateway and, additionally, a Prometheus alertmanager

 ```
 $ ./start_prometheus.sh